nea/nativescript-realworld-example-app/readme.md

 #### Routing
 Nearly all routes have been adapted one-to-one into the app.
 Some differences occur such as `/home`.

+### Other Backends
+Obviously, this RealWorld app is a frontend app.
+But it can connect to all backends implementing the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+To test you own backend implementation just change the URL in the settings dialog.

 ### Plugins
 This example app uses a set of available NativeScript plugins to visualize the possible usage.
 Head over to the [NativeScript Market](https://market.nativescript.org/) for more information.